osaf96/osaf96/README.md

 * 🖥️  See my portfolio at [osafali.com](https://osafali.com)
 * ✉️  You can contact me at [osaf96@gmail.com](mailto:osaf96@gmail.com)
 * 🧠  I'm learning AI/Deep Learning
-* 🤝  I'm open to collaborating on interesting AI related projects
+* 🤝  I'm open to collaborating on interesting projects

 ### Skills